rstefanic/HTML-Tutorial/README.md

 # HTML Tutorial

-This HTML tutorial is aimed to get people who don't know anything about HTML the tools that they need to get started.
-It doesn't assume any previous knowledge about HTML, and it tries to give an extension understanding to what HTML is.
-It aims to teach HTML while not skipping over the details.
+This HTML tutorial is aimed to get people who don't know anything about HTML, and to give the tools that they need to get started writing HTML.
+It doesn't assume any previous knowledge about HTML, and it tries to provide an extensive understanding of basic HTML without glossing over the details.

 ## Examples